theSherwood/ease/README.md

 Keep a directory of music that you like and want to listen to while you work.
 Upload the directory and you're ready to go.
 Starting a session will shuffle and play your music.
 I didn't need or want any more fiddling around than that.

+## Keyboard Navigation

+You can, for the most part, navigate around inputs and buttons on the page using the arrow keys.

 ## Dev

 ```